RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Spectroscopic Observations

 We utilize LDSS3 in multi-object mode, designing two masks targeting the ACTCL0102 and RXCJ0232 fields.
 In addition to the EELGs discussed in \S2.1, we include other gravitationally-lensed systems and cluster members.
 Slit widths were set to 1\farcs0, while the typical slit lengths were 6\farcs0.
 We used the VPH-ALL grism (400 lines mm$^{-1}$) with no order blocking filter, providing continuous spectral coverage from 4000~\AA\ to 10000~\AA\ with a spectral resolution of 7.7~\AA.
 This setup allows us to detect CIII] throughout the redshift range selected by our color selection.
 For sources at $z<1.68$, we should also be able to confirm redshifts by detection of the [OII] doublet.
 We observed the ACT-CL0102 field on 2016 Aug 02 and the RXCJ0232 field on 2016 Nov 27.
 Both masks were observed for 2 hours with typical seeing of $0\farcs7$.

 The LDSS3 data were reduced using the publicly available Carnegie Observatories System for MultiObject Spectroscopy (COSMOS) pipeline.\footnote{http://code.obs.carnegiescience.edu/cosmos} We obtained bias fields during each afternoon prior to observations.
 Flat fields were obtained using quartz lamps, and arcs were observed using HeNeAr lamps.
 Both flat fields and arcs were taken during the nights prior to observing each field.
 The pipeline performs bias subtraction, flat-fielding, and a wavelength calibration using the comparison arcs.
 The wavelength solutions have typical rms of 1.5~\AA.
 The pipeline does sky subtraction using the optimal method from \citet{Kelson2003} before outputting the final 2D spectra.
 Finally, the 1D spectrum is produced using a boxcar extraction with an aperture of 1\farcs1 (6 pixels).
+The final 1D error spectrum is extracted from the output 2D error spectrum generated by the pipeline.
 We observed a standard star to compute instrumental response across the detector.
 The absolute flux calibration is then obtained from the known continuum magnitudes of several slit stars that are placed on our masks.
 The LDSS3 spectra provide a median line flux limit (3$\sigma$) of 1.3$\times$10$^{-17}$ erg cm$^{-2}$ s$^{-1}$ in the wavelength range 5000-6000 \AA.
 This flux limit provides rest-frame equivalent width limits (3$\sigma$) as low as $\sim$3-5~\AA\ for CIII] over the same wavelength range.

 We observed the PLCK G287 and RXCJ0911 fields using IMACS in multi-object mode.
 As with the LDSS3 observations, we designed slitmasks that include a mixture of the EELGs, candidate lensed galaxies, and cluster galaxy members.
 For the PLCK G287 mask, we also placed a slit on one of the other images of EELG PLCKG287-5648 (source 2.2 using the \citealt{Zitrin2017} nomenclature).
 We used the 300 lines/mm grating blazed at an angle of 17.5$^{\circ}$ with the f/2 camera.
 The grating is optimized to provide wavelength coverage from 3900~\AA\ to 8000~\AA, covering CIII] and other UV metal lines in the expected wavelength range.
 We used a slit width of 1\farcs0 that provided a spectral resolution of 6.7~\AA.